 The conduct officer will present information to the SMRP in an anonymous format.
-This means that any identifying information (e.g. names, organization membership, location etc...) for the accused student, the accusing student, and witnesses, will be removed.
+This means that any identifying information (e.g. names, organization membership, location etc...) for the responding party, the accusing student, and witnesses, will be removed.
 This step is taken to protect the privacy of all parties involved.
 The conduct officer's presentation is a recitation of information collected about the situation.
 The conduct officer does not offer opinions or make recommendations on the information.
 The SMRP does not interview witnesses.

 The SMRP is responsible for determining, by majority vote, only if enough evidence exists to convene a Sexual Misconduct Hearing Panel.
 The SMRP does not determine if a student violated any policy nor does it recommend any sanctions.
 When the SMRP has reached its decision, it will make a written recommendation to the conduct officer to convene a Sexual Misconduct Hearing Panel or pursue other judicial action.
-If the SMRP recommends the convening of a Sexual Misconduct Hearing Panel, their recommendation may include a list of suggested witnesses for the

-Sexual Misconduct Hearing panel to interview.
-The conduct officer will notify the accused student(s) and the accusing student(s) of the decision of the SMRP.
+If the SMRP recommends the convening of a Sexual Misconduct Hearing Panel, their recommendation may include a list of suggested witnesses for the Sexual Misconduct Hearing panel to interview.
+The conduct officer will notify the responding party and the reporting party of the decision of the SMRP.